KumoCorp/kumomta/docs/tutorial/system_preparation.md

 # System Preparation

-## Picking the right server size
-Whether you install on bare metal or in a cloud, you will need a minimum of 4Gb RAM, 2 cores and 20Gb Storage.
-While it may be possible to use a smaller container for the binary only, you will run into issues with the spool after only a few messages.
-You can read more detail on this sizing in the page covering [KumoMTA Environmental Considerations](https://github.com/kumomta/kumomta/blob/main/docs/guide/subs/environment_consideration.md#kumomta-environmental-considerations)

-A good sized instance for testing features would be 4 cores, 16Gb RAM, 100Gb Storage.
-This is the build used for most of the testing shown in this document outside of the performance chart.
-In AWS this is an m3.xlarge.
-In Azure, this is a B4ms.
-In GCP, this is an e2-standard-4.

 ## Doing the basics

 Reguardless of what system you deploy, there are things you need to do to prepare the OS.